tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

     - Wǔxiá stories are frequently set during the Míng and Qīng Dynasty (清朝) periods, and to a lesser extent, the Yuán (元朝) and Southern Sòng Dynasty (南宋).
 As is well-known, these were the centuries when China was under threat, or already conquered and ruled by foreign powers.
 Wǔxiá stories set in these periods thus often feature martial artists gathering to resist invasion or to overthrow occupying forces.

   - #### Legendary Weapons or Skills
-    - With Gōngfu being the heart of Wǔxiá, many stories naturally involve quests or competitions for legendary weapons (兵器 bīngqì) and skills.
-In the case of the latter, it is usually some forbidden manual (秘笈 mìjí) that records exotic or lost Gōngfu techniques.
+    - With Gōngfū being the heart of Wǔxiá, many stories naturally involve quests or competitions for legendary weapons (兵器 bīngqì) and skills.
+In the case of the latter, it is usually some forbidden manual (秘笈 mìjí) that records exotic or lost Gōngfū techniques.
 To repeat, legendary weapons in Wǔxiá do not possess magical properties too.
 They are typically coveted for their finesse or are themselves keys to greater treasures.

   - #### Wǔlín Dominance
     - Wǔlín (武林), or Jiānghú (江湖), is the world of Chinese martial artists.
 It encompasses all clans and sects, unaffiliated individuals, as well as the interactions between these characters and factions.
 Wǔxiá novels centered on Wǔlín thus frequently feature one clan or individual rising to power through sheer pugilistic superiority or ruthless machinations.
 The bulk of the story is then about the struggle to overthrow this tyrant.
 Typically, with the "main hero" mastering some form of superior technique.